If you are searching for random acts of kindness that don’t cost money or kindness ideas that cost very little, this

 6. Put someone else before yourself – Did you want the last piece of cake?
 Give it to someone else.
 The little things that we do are often the big things.

 7. Wash someone’s dishes for them – If you go to a family party or friend’s house for the holidays or a party, offer to do the dishes while someone else clears the table.
 You’ll be providing such a load off of the host and helping them have extra time to spend with their guests.

 8. Offer your time to a charity or shelter – There are always organizations looking for help, so what better way to give back than to make yourself available?
 Do an online search in your area to see who might need you.
-Look for a local homeless shelter or animal shelter, food banks or even local senior centers.
+Look for a local homeless shelter, animal shelter, food bank, or even local senior centers.

 10. Write compliments on Post-It notes and hand them out – Carry these positive notes with you and give them to strangers.
 “You are beautiful!”
 “Have a great day!”
-Any message that will make someone smile is perfect.
-This nice note could easily brighten someone’s day.
+Any positive message that will make someone smile is perfect.
+These nice sticky notes could easily brighten someone’s day.

 11. Donate a sick day to a person at work – Not all companies will allow this, but some will.
-If you have a bunch of extra sick days, consider donating one to a coworker in need.
+If you have a bunch of extra sick days, consider donating one to a coworker who is having a hard time.
 When there have been deaths or serious illnesses in the family, people can run through their sick days faster than they would have otherwise intended.

 12. Be there for someone during tough times – Just lending an ear or a shoulder can mean the world to someone who needs to be heard.
 Offering that time can mean an awful lot and it doesn’t have to cost you anything.